bpcommunity/blackpearl-aio/README.md

 for study only and to use everything as intended to be used.

 ## Credits
-* Thanks to DeepSea Team, it helps us a lot on our own builder.
+* Thanks to [DeepSea Team](https://github.com/Team-Neptune/DeepSea), it helps us a lot on our own builder.
+* Thanks to [HamletDuFromage](https://github.com/HamletDuFromage/aio-switch-updater) for his awesome homebrew.
 * And a huge thanks to all the awesome homebrew developers!